 Some columns in this article might not be available in Microsoft Defender for Endpoint.
-Turn on Microsoft 365 Defender to hunt for threats using more data sources.
-You can move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft 365 Defender by following the steps in Migrate advanced hunting queries from Microsoft Defender for Endpoint.
+Turn on Microsoft Defender XDR to hunt for threats using more data sources.
+You can move your advanced hunting workflows from Microsoft Defender for Endpoint to Microsoft Defender XDR by following the steps in Migrate advanced hunting queries from Microsoft Defender for Endpoint.

 - Advanced hunting overview